kraklin/elm-debug-transformer/README.md

 ```

 ### Enable custom formatters in Chrome dev tools

 Available in Chrome 47 and higher.

-The output object is kind of chatty right now (it carries information about parsed type etc. - less verbose version is worked on right now).
+The output object is kind of chatty right now (it carries information about parsed type etc.—a less verbose version is being worked on right now).

-If your browser have Chrome dev toools, you can enable custom formatters so you get less noice and nice output.
+If your browser has Chrome dev tools, you can enable custom formatters so you get less noise and a nicer output.

   - Open DevTools
   - Go to Settings ("three dots" icon in the upper right corner of DevTools > Menu > Settings F1 > Preferences > Console)
-  - Check-in "Enable custom formatters"
+  - Check "Enable custom formatters"
   - Close DevTools
   - Open DevTools

-Note: You might need to refresh the page first time you open Console panel with existing logs - custom formatters are applied only to newly printed console messages.
+Note: You might need to refresh the page the first time you open the Console panel with existing logs—custom formatters are applied only to newly printed console messages.

 ### Simple object output